Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 ### Google Sheets
 - Google sheets used to store coffee machine data
-- There are three worksheets:
+- There are four worksheets:
   - Menu worksheet
     <details>
     <summary>See feature</summary>